aengoo/rtcds/README.md

 This project has no commercial purpose.

-I'd appreciate any advice as I'm ignorant of the license notation.
+I'd appreciate to any advice for my ignorance of the license notation.

 mail : nu_start@naver.com